 The first HIV/AIDS case in Malawi was reported in 1985.
-At that time the Malawian people did not respond in a helpful way.
-The response was characterised by scorn, blame, denial and witch-hunting.
-This was basically so because of lack of accurate information about the disease - for example, how HIV was transmitted, and what kind of condition AIDS was.
+At that time the Malawian people's response was not helpful.
+It was characterised by scorn, blame, denial and witch-hunting.
+This was basically due to lack of accurate information about the disease - for example, how HIV was transmitted, and what kind of condition AIDS was.
 Malawi was then under the autocratic rule of Kamuzu Banda.
 His style of leadership and religious beliefs did not help matters.
 During his reign, public discussion of sexual matters was generally banned or censored, and HIV and AIDS were considered taboo, making it very difficult for HIV/AIDS education and prevention schemes to be carried out.

-This culture of stigma, denial and blame continued until in the mid 1990s when President Bakili Muluzi took office.
-In his early years as president, Muluzi made a speech in which he publicly acknowledged that the country was undergoing a severe AIDS epidemic and emphasised the need for a unified response to the crisis.
+This culture of stigma, denial and blame continued until the mid 1990s when President Bakili Muluzi took office.
+In his early years in the role, Muluzi made a speech publicly acknowledging that the country was undergoing a severe AIDS epidemic and emphasising the need for a unified response to the crisis.
 Muluzi later announced that his own brother had died as a result of AIDS.
 These public announcements were significant in the sense that Malawians could now discuss HIV/AIDS more openly than before.
-However, the openness about HIV/AIDS came a little too late.
-By this time, the epidemic had already reached crisis levels.
+However, this openness came a little too late as the epidemic had already reached crisis levels.

 Today, Malawians are repeating the same mistake.
-Despite evidence of increased risks of HIV infection among Men who have Sex with Men (MSM) the response is still the same - stigma, denial and blame.
+Despite evidence of increased risks of HIV infection among men who have sex with men (MSM) the response is still the same - stigma, denial and blame.
 As a result, many homosexuals operate underground, which poses serious challenges in terms of reaching them with HIV and AIDS interventions.

-The rates of HIV among MSM in Malawi are quite alarming; a study conducted in 2008 among 200 MSM that were sampled using a 'snowball' method found 21.4 per cent to be HIV infected, almost double the national prevalence, which now stands at around 12 per cent (Baral et al. 2008).
+The rates of HIV among MSM in Malawi are quite alarming; a study conducted in 2008 among 200 MSM who were sampled using a 'snowball' method found 21.4 per cent to be HIV infected, almost double the national prevalence, which now stands at around 12 per cent (Baral et al. 2009).
 There is also staggering evidence that some MSM have sexual relationships with women, to hide their homosexuality, thereby contributing significantly to the wider epidemic.
-The National HIV/AIDS Strategy recognises MSM as a high risk group and recommends action to stem the epidemic among this group.
+The National HIV/AIDS Strategy recognises MSM as a high-risk group and recommends action to stem the epidemic within it.
 Yet in practice, MSM are ignored, a situation that leaves them particularly vulnerable to HIV infection.

 Nowhere in Malawi is the problem more pronounced than in the country's prisons.
 In 1999, a study on HIV and AIDS in Malawi's prisons by Penal Reform International revealed rampant unprotected homosexual acts among inmates.
-The report highlighted cases of prisoners with STIs and 'peri-anal abscesses', which they could only have contracted through anal sexual intercourse (Jolofani and DeGrabriele 1999).
-Interestingly, the report distinguished two types of homosexual activity that takes place in prisons - that is, habitual and circumstantial:
+The report highlighted cases of prisoners with sexually transmitted infections and 'peri-anal abscesses', which they could only have contracted through anal sexual intercourse (Jolofani and DeGrabriele 1999).
+Interestingly, the report distinguished two types of homosexual activity that take place in prisons - that is, habitual and circumstantial:

-Some prisoners are said to be 'that way inclined and were homosexuals even outside the prison.
-This group is said to be in the minority, with estimates ranging from 10% to 20% of all those involved in homosexual activity There is another group who 'because of the lack of women become confused', but they are not really homosexuals (Penal Reform International 1999).
+Some prisoners are said to be 'that way inclined' and were homosexuals even outside the prison.
+This group is said to be in the minority, with estimates ranging from 10% to 20% of all those involved in homosexual activity ...
+There is another group who 'because of the lack of women become confused', but they are not really homosexuals (Penal Reform International 1999).